wyenox/image_viewer/Appendix/Moly Kit Integration/3 - Generating Images to the Grid/README.md

                                     // requests.
                                     let filename = format!("generated_image_{now}.png");

-                                    // Let's take the path where images where stored and
+                                    // Let's take the path where images were stored and
                                     // make the path for our file to write it. let path = Path::new(IMAGES_PATH).join(&filename);